 If this sounds about right, an Extended Gallery with Project Features brings the best of both worlds together to make the ideal portfolio for your construction website.
 This method pairs larger images to show off your great photography and also showcases supporting details so keep everyone happy.

-Often times there’s more designing, programming and functionality involved in planning and building projects sections like these, which can bring up the cost of adding a portfolio to your website.
+Often times there’s more designing, programming and functionality involved in planning and creating built-out projects sections like these, which can bring up the cost of adding a portfolio to your website.

 There’s a lot of information up there, huh?